13 Common Wedding Seating Chart Mistakes and How to Fix Them

 There’s nothing more uncomfortable than a guest realizing they don’t have a seat.

 Avoid this by: Triple-checking your RSVP list, having a central guest tracking system, and asking a trusted friend to review your final plan for missing names.
-Better yet, use Chap GTP to compare lists and make sure no names are missing.
+Better yet, use Chat GPT to compare lists and make sure no names are missing.

 4. Forgetting About Your VIPs